Efficient Generation of Grids and Traversal Graphs in Compositional Spaces towards Exploration and Path Planning: Discussion

 \item Sections~\ref{sec:randomuniformsampling}~and~\ref{sec:simplexgrid} discuss random sampling and grid construction in simplex spaces in the context of the composition of chemical spaces.
 In the process, several theoretical results critical to the problem, which have not been discussed previously in this context, are presented.
 For instance, the commonly found random sampling of a $d-1$ hypercube and rejection of compositions $>100\%$ to sample a $d$-component space, commonly found in software, has a rejection rate exhibiting factorial growth and can severely impact when deploying ML models.

-\item In Section~\ref{ssec:internalgrid}, a new algorithm was developed to efficiently create internal (subspace-exclusive) grids in simplex spaces based on an algorithm from the literature (modified-NEXCOM \cite{Chasalow1995AlgorithmPoints}).
-It is beneficial to performance in cases of, for instance, sampling only $d$-component materials in $d$-component chemical space without considering lower-order points.
+\item In Section~\ref{ssec:internalgrid}, a new algorithm was developed to efficiently create internal (subspace-exclusive) grids in simplex spaces based on an algorithm from the literature (modified-NEXCOM \cite{Chasalow1995AlgorithmPoints}) without introducing any overhead.
+It is beneficial in cases of, for instance, sampling only $d$-component materials in $d$-component chemical space without considering lower-order points.

 \item In a few areas, Section~\ref{ssec:functionallygraded} leverages its general character to go beyond the usual FGM literature introduction.
 For instance, it contrasts elemental spaces with attainable design spaces and discusses the use of similar compositions (alloy grades) in the design process to reduce cost and greenhouse emissions without making prior assumptions.